 Can Neurofeedback help with Anxiety?

-The study on using Neurofeedback to reduce anxiety was published in 1978: Hardt, J. V., and Kamiya, J. (1978).
-Anxiety change through electroencephalographic alpha feedback seen only in high anxiety subjects.
+A study on using Neurofeedback to reduce anxiety was published in 1978: Hardt, J. V., and Kamiya, J. (1978).
+Anxiety change through electroencephalographic alpha feedback was only seen in high anxiety subjects.
 Science, 201, 79-81.
-The results suggest that Neurofeedback training may be useful in anxiety therapy.
+The results suggested that Neurofeedback training can be useful in anxiety therapy.

 This paper considered multiple studies on Neurofeedback treatment for anxiety and depression, finding “particularly positive research support for the treatment of anxiety disorders”: Hammond, D. Corydon.
 “Neurofeedback treatment of depression and anxiety.”
 Journal of Adult Development 12.2-3 (2005): 131-137.